 Shelter or Treatment for Vulnerable Populations

-Steps to build a cause-based intentional community
+Steps to build a service-based intentional community

 - Live in one!
 Use a word search at IC.org to find one that is the closest to the type you intend to create.
 If living there isn’t an option, visiting and consulting with the staff could save you from a lot of mistakes.